 Q: Why Sikhs do not cut their hair but they cut their nails?

 Structurally, hair is extremely strong, and resists breaking due to its elasticity and flexibility.
 Strength of hair can be estimated from the following facts, a human hair laid on a bar of steel and then passed through a cold rolling mill would leave an imprint on the face of the steel.
 A hair of a man’s beard is about as strong as a copper wire of the same dimensions.
 If a rope were made out of strands of long hair, it would be strong enough to lift an automobile.
 Dead part of nails, on the other hand, are very brittle and rigid, breaking off easily.
 Hair are countless (upto 125,000 on head region alone), thereby increasing the surface area.
-Hair protects us against the harmful Ultra Violet radiations and skin cancer while the dead part of the nails do not seem to provide a similar functionality.
+Hair protects us against the harmful Ultra Violet radiations and skin cancer while nails do not seem to provide a similar functionality.

 The body’s response towards the two is totally different.
 Our body, throughout life, tries to maintain a particular length of hair.
 Every individual has a specific length for hair.
 Once the hair reaches its specific length, it stops growing.
 It clearly indicates the link of the body with the hair all along its length.
 The body shows no such response to the nails, which grow from birth to death at the same rate, irrespective of whether cut or not.